KyiMoeTun/Transcript-Summarizer-Teams-Zoom/README.md

 OPENAI_KEY=sk-your-openai-api-key
 ```

-*   Place the 'transcript.txt' file in the same directory as the script.
-The contents of this file should be the transcript of the Zoom meeting.
+*   Place the .txt file(s) that you want to summarize in the /input directory.
+The contents of these file should be the transcript of the meeting.

 ### Running